Interstate 69 Ohio River Crossing: Renewed effort to complete

 With the completion of SIU 5 in Kentucky in 2015, and with I-69 connected to Indianapolis via State Road 37 (SR 37) in Indiana (also in 2015), both states have made completing the Ohio River Crossing a top priority.
-On June 30, 2016, Indiana Governor Mike Pence (replaced by Eric Holcomb) and Kentucky Governor Matt Bevin (replaced by Andy Beshear) announced an agreement to resume environmental studies and develop a funding strategy to complete the Ohio River Bridge and its approaches.
+On June 30, 2016, Indiana Governor Mike Pence (succeeded by Eric Holcomb) and Kentucky Governor Matt Bevin (succeeded by Andy Beshear) announced an agreement to resume environmental studies and develop a funding strategy to complete the Ohio River Bridge and its approaches.
 Indiana will contribute $17 million to restart and lead the environmental studies that will culminate in an approved environmental impact statement (EIS) and record of decision (ROD) that will allow construction to begin.
 Environmental studies are expected to take about three years to complete, with right-of-way acquisition and construction expected to begin thereafter.
 Kentucky has committed over $43 million in its 2016 Six-Year Highway Plan for design and right-of-way acquisition for the bridge.
 Revisions to the Ohio River Bridge concept have helped reduce its estimated cost from the initial estimate of $1.4 billion to $845 million.
 Both states are considering a combination of tolls, private sector investment, and traditional funding sources to finance construction of the bridge.
-On November 16, 2016 INDOT and KYTC announced the selection of Parsons Corporation of Pasadena, California to complete environmental studies and design of the I-69 Ohio River Bridge.
+On November 16, 2016, INDOT and KYTC announced the selection of Parsons Corporation of Pasadena, California to complete environmental studies and design of the I-69 Ohio River Bridge.
 Parsons recently led the engineering and design work for the Ohio River Bridges Project between Louisville, Kentucky and southern Indiana.
 The Federal Highway Administration released the Final Environmental Impact Statement (FEIS) and Record of Decision (ROD) approving Central Alternative 1B Modified that includes a 4-lane tolled bridge for I-69 and the retention of one of the US-41 bridges, toll free, for local traffic.
-With the completed FEIS and ROD, construction is scheduled to start on Section 1 between the I-69/US-41/KY-425 interchange and US-60 in early 2022.
+With the completed FEIS and ROD, construction started on Section 1 between the I-69/US-41/KY-425 interchange and US-60 in June 2022.

 The DEIS for the Ohio River Crossing was published on December 14, 2018, which selected Central Corridor 1 as the preferred alternative.
 The estimated cost to complete the segment is around $1.5 billion, which will be at least partially funded with tolls.
-The final EIS and ROD are expected to be released in late 2020 or early 2021.
-Subject to the availability of funding, construction on the bridge approaches may begin in 2022.
-Management of the bridge's construction and operations is still under discussion.
-One option is for INDOT and the KYTC to jointly manage construction and operation of the bridge.
-Also being discussed is the formation of a bi-state bridge authority to oversee the construction and operations of the I-69 ORX.
+The final EIS and ROD was released in 2021.